Relativistic angular momentum: Dynamic mass moment

 For an isolated system, N is conserved in time, which can be seen by differentiating with respect to time.
 The angular momentum L is a pseudovector, but N is an "ordinary" (polar) vector, and is therefore invariant under inversion.

 The resultant Ntot for a multiparticle system has the physical visualization that, whatever the complicated motion of all the particles are, they move in such a way that the system's COM moves in a straight line.
-This does not necessarily mean all particles "follow" the COM, nor that all particles all move in almost the same direction simultaneously, only that the motion of all the particles are constrained in relation to the centre of mass.
+This does not necessarily mean all particles "follow" the COM, nor that all particles all move in almost the same direction simultaneously, only that the collective motion of the particles is constrained in relation to the centre of mass.